Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - Enjoy an evening of bowling at a nearby bowling alley.

-- Take highway 12 toward Blaine Lake to Doukhobor Dugout House for a guided tour at this unique heritage site.
+- Take highway 12 toward Blaine Lake to the Doukhobor Dugout House for a guided tour at this unique heritage site.
 Learn the story of Russian Doukhobor settlers who fled their homeland and settled in the Blaine Lake area of Saskatchewan.
 The Dugout House is open on Saturdays in July from 10 am to 5 pm.
 Located 1 hour north of Saskatoon.
-Wear your historic transitions and be apart of variety of culture on July 1, 2023 at 10 am.
+On July 19, 2025, dress up in your favorite history era, culture, or customs and have free admission and share stories, sing, and dance.

 - Go on self-guided walks, dance presentations, bison walks, and more at Wanuskewin Heritage Park.